jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel.md

 **RR:** You have a track with [Thomas Gandey](https://www.facebook.com/ThomasGandeyOfficial/) due out next month.
 Can you tell us a bit about the collaboration?

-**Kiko:** I've met Thomas Gandey via facebook, he had already produced tracks with my friend [Oliver Giacomotto](https://www.facebook.com/oliviergiacomotto/)!
+**Kiko:** I met Thomas Gandey via facebook and he had already produced tracks with my friend [Oliver Giacomotto](https://www.facebook.com/oliviergiacomotto/), who I've known for quite a few years!
 I love his voice!
-I've worked with Oliver for quite a few years now - naturally i needed to work something out with Thomas Gandey!
 We had a track which was released in February on Suara Records and we have another track that will be released on the 20th of April for [Stil Vor Talent](https://www.facebook.com/stilvortalent/).

 **RR: **You also have a side project called 'Minota' which is signed under [Miguel Campbell](https://www.facebook.com/miguelcampbellofficial/)'s label.
-What is the concept behind it?
+How did that come together?

 **Kiko: **.
-I know Miguel Campbell very well , he's like family to me and I love his label Outcross Records.
-This is actually not my side project - I was already doing house music 20 years ago with Oxia, under the name of [Phunky Data](https://www.facebook.com/phunkydatamusic)
+I know Miguel Campbell very well, he's like family to me and I love his label Outcross Records.
+This is actually not my first side project - I was already doing house music 20 years ago with Oxia, under the name of [Phunky Data](https://www.facebook.com/phunkydatamusic)

 **RR: **Having worked in the music business for many years, what would you say has been the key to your longevity?